-The beaches on the Windward coast are, generally speaking, much quieter but still just 30 minutes from Honolulu if you’re looking for a day escape.
-If you’ve driven out this way, may sure to pop down to the easternmost tip and check out Makapuu Point Lighthouse.
+The beaches on the Windward coast are generally much quieter but still just 30 minutes from Honolulu if you’re looking for a day’s escape.
+If you’ve driven out this way, make sure to pop down to the easternmost tip and check out Makapu’u Lighthouse.

 Hidden behind a grove of aromatic Pride Indian Trees, Haleiwa Beach is located about an hour’s drive away from Honolulu.

-Families will love not just the beach but the laid-back surfer town vibes of Haleiwa.
+Families will love the beach and the laid-back surfer town vibes of Haleiwa.
 Explore the town itself with small galleries and local boutiques before hitting the incredible waters.

 For history buffs, the old Emerson Mission homestead and the ruins of Waialua’s Female Seminary give testimonies of the days when missionary work was prominent in the region.